What to see and do in Bangkok: Must-sees?

 2. Wat Pho or Temple of the Reclining Buddha

-The second stop of the day is Wat Pho to visit the largest reclining Buddha in Thailand.
-It is 46 metres long and 25 metres high and is bathed in gold.
+Another essential stop near the Grand Palace is Wat Pho with the largest reclining Buddha in Thailand.
+It measures 46 meters long by 25 meters high and is bathed in gold.

-Besides the Reclining Buddha, the temple compound is quite large with stupas full of details.
+Besides the Reclining Buddha the temple grounds are quite large with stupas full of details, it is a beautiful temple!

 Prices: